-If you wear hearing aids, you may want to look into having the settings adjusted to make it easier to hear people wearing a face masks.
-In mid-2020, some premium brands released "face mask mode" that you can control yourself via your device's smartphone app.
-For other hearing aids, you can ask your hearing care provider to adjust their settings to account for how speech volume and clarity is affected by people wearing face masks.
+If you're not sure how to adjust your hearing aids yourself, don't worry.
+You can ask your hearing care provider to adjust them to account for how speech volume and clarity is affected by people wearing face masks.
 Many providers are now following these recommendations for mask adjustments when helping patients with hearing loss.

-Tips for wearing a mask with hearing aids
+Tips for wearing hearing aids with a face mask

-Because there are so many types of hearing aids, we recommend you first reach out to your hearing care provider who may have solutions they've come up with when talking to other patients.
+Because there are so many types of hearing aids and face masks, we recommend you reach out to your hearing care provider who may have solutions they've come up with from talking to other patients.
 We've seen lots of creative workarounds floating around out there, such as these suggestions from hearing loss advocates and nurses.

 Mask extenders and hearing aids